UTSW-Software-Engineering-Course-2025/Module_3_Yuyan/SYLLABUS.md

 ---

-## Project Guide
+## Project Outline

-For detailed information about the project, please see the [Project Overview Guide](PROJECT_GUIDE.md).
+For detailed information about the project, please see the [Project Overview Guide](README.md).